cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

   - **Post Run Actions**: List of conditional actions to be triggered after the command is executed.
 Each of the actions has the following fields:
     - **Sequence**: Order this actions is triggered.
 Lower value = higher priority.
     - **Condition**: Uses command exit code.
     - **Action**: Action to execute if condition is met.
+Also, if variables with values are specified, these variables will be updated (for existing variables on the server) or added (for new variables) to the server variables.
 Possible options:
       - `Exit with command code`.
 Will terminate the flight plan execution and return an exit code of the failed command.
       - `Exit with custom code`.
 Will terminate the flight plan execution and return the custom code configured in the field next to this one.
       - `Run next command`.
 Will continue flight plan execution.